 - Majority of material found within 1858 - 1869

 Standard Federal Copyright Laws Apply (U.S. Title 17)

 Biographical / Historical

-Thomas J. Durant (1817-1882), a lawyer and slaveholder who fought for the Confederate army, he came to believe in black suffrage.
+Thomas J. Durant (1817-1882), a lawyer and enslaver who fought for the Confederate army, he came to believe in Black suffrage.